aschrein/aschrein.github.io/_posts/2021-02-1-smallmath_1.markdown

 ![Figure 2](/assets/matrix_0.gif) = ![Figure 2](/assets/matrix_1.gif)

 Now we only need to multiply this matrix with a vector and we're done!
-I'm too lazy to write all that stuff with latex so follow [this link](https://www.ics.uci.edu/~eppstein/junkyard/circumcenter.html) for complete solution(there are multiple actually):
+I'm too lazy to write all that stuff with latex and probably did some mistakes, so follow [this link](https://www.ics.uci.edu/~eppstein/junkyard/circumcenter.html) for complete solution(there are multiple actually):

 ```c++
 p_0 = (((a_0 - c_0) * (a_0 + c_0) + (a_1 - c_1) * (a_1 + c_1)) / 2 * (b_1 - c_1)